 The World's Steepest Street Run

-This is no regular run, as participants will be climbing the Guinness World Record's 'Steepest Street'.
+Climb the Guinness World Record's 'Steepest Street' in this record-breaking 6k run.
 Perfect for runners looking for a new and unique challenge, the route starts at Harlech Castle before making the daunting ascent.
 Come to test yourself on an incline like no other.

 World's Steepest Street Run